Non-renewable resource: Renewable resources

 Natural resources, known as renewable resources, are replaced by natural processes and forces persistent in the natural environment.
 There are intermittent and reoccurring renewables, and recyclable materials, which are utilized during a cycle across a certain amount of time, and can be harnessed for any number of cycles.

 The production of goods and services by manufacturing products in economic systems creates many types of waste during production and after the consumer has made use of it.
 The material is then either incinerated, buried in a landfill or recycled for reuse.
 Recycling turns materials of value that would otherwise become waste into valuable resources again.

 In the natural environment water, forests, plants and animals are all renewable resources, as long as they are adequately monitored, protected and conserved.
 Sustainable agriculture is the cultivation of plant and animal materials in a manner that preserves plant and animal ecosystems and that can improve soil health and soil fertility over the long term.
 The overfishing of the oceans is one example of where an industry practice or method can threaten an ecosystem, endanger species and possibly even determine whether or not a fishery is sustainable for use by humans.
 An unregulated industry practice or method can lead to a complete resource depletion.

 The renewable energy from the sun, wind, wave, biomass and geothermal energies are based on renewable resources.
 Renewable resources such as the movement of water (hydropower, tidal power and wave power), wind and radiant energy from geothermal heat (used for geothermal power) and solar energy (used for solar power) are practically infinite and cannot be depleted, unlike their non-renewable counterparts, which are likely to run out if not used sparingly.

 The potential wave energy on coastlines can provide 1/5 of world demand.
 Hydroelectric power can supply 1/3 of our total energy global needs.
 Geothermal energy can provide 1.5 more times the energy we need.
-There is enough wind to power the planet 30 times over, wind power could power all of humanity's needs alone.
-Solar currently supplies only 0.1% of our world energy needs, but there is enough out there to power humanity's needs 4,000 times over, the entire global projected energy demand by 2050.
+There is enough wind to power all of humanity's needs 30 times over.
+Solar currently supplies only 0.1% of our world energy needs, but could power humanity's needs 4,000 times over, the entire global projected energy demand by 2050.

 Renewable energy and energy efficiency are no longer niche sectors that are promoted only by governments and environmentalists.
-The increasing levels of investment and that more of the capital is from conventional financial actors, both suggest that sustainable energy has become mainstream and the future of energy production, as non-renewable resources decline.
+The increasing levels of investment and capital from conventional financial actors suggest that sustainable energy has become mainstream and the future of energy production, as non-renewable resources decline.
 This is reinforced by climate change concerns, nuclear dangers and accumulating radioactive waste, high oil prices, peak oil and increasing government support for renewable energy.
-These factors are commercializing renewable energy, enlarging the market and growing demand, the adoption of new products to replace obsolete technology and the conversion of existing infrastructure to a renewable standard.
+These factors are commercializing renewable energy, enlarging the market and increasing the adoption of new products to replace obsolete technology and the conversion of existing infrastructure to a renewable standard.